JCollinJones25/War/README.md

 * Points are recorded for players (done)
 * Winner is determined once certain score is reached (done)
 * Score will stop recording after score limit (done)
-* Edge Case: Draw button should not continue adding score if you keep clicking draw instead of getting new card
+* Draw button should not continue adding score if you keep clicking draw instead of getting new card
+* Cards need to be put back into array (deck) when new game button is clicked.
+* Draw button shouldn't be able to be clicked after one player wins

 ## Stretch Goals
 * Instead of having a 'next card' button, draw starts a timer and the table resets after the cards are revealed
 * give design to card when face up
 * Display text "War!" if there is a tie
 * give cards flip effect in css
+* make the game where every time player wins another scoreboard keeps track of total wins so players can play best of 3 or multiple rounds.